Asymptotic Properties of the Maximum Smoothed Partial Likelihood Estimator in the Change-Plane Cox Model

+This study proposes a new estimator for the change-plane Cox model and establishes the asymptotic properties of this estimator.
 In the spirit of a smoothed estimator for a binary choice model proposed in \cite{horowitz1992smoothed}, our estimator is defined as a maximizer of the smoothed partial likelihood instead of its unsmoothed version, as in \cite{wei2018change}.
-This smoothing technique sidesteps the technical difficulty associated with the non-differentiability of the indicator function, and thus enables the standard argument based on Taylor's theorem in deriving the asymptotic distribution.
-To obtain the asymptotic distribution and the convergence rate, first, we prove that the estimator is consistent (Proposition \ref{consistency}).
-Although a similar result is obtained in \cite{wei2018change}, we rigorously derive a sufficient condition for model identifiability required for the consistency (Proposition \ref{Identification}), which \cite{wei2018change} just assume.
-Given this result, we derive the convergence rate of the estimator of the classification parameter (Proposition \ref{roc psi}) and subsequently prove the asymptotic normality of the estimator of the regression parameter (Proposition \ref{asy msple xi}) based on the first-order condition.
-The convergence rate of the classification parameter estimate obtained in this study can be arbitrarily close to $n^{-1}$ up to a logarithmic factor, depending on a choice of smoothing parameter.
-Even though different models have been considered in the literature, this rate is faster than those in \cite{seo2007smoothed}, \cite{li2021multithreshold}, and \cite{zhang2021threshold} and is equal to that in \cite{mukherjee2020asymptotic}.
-These studies employ the same smoothing technique as our study.
+This smoothing technique sidesteps the technical difficulty associated with the non-differentiability of the indicator function, and thus enables the standard argument based on Taylor's theorem in deriving the following asymptotic results.
+First, we prove that the estimator is consistent (Proposition \ref{consistency}).
+Given this result, we derive the convergence rate of the estimator of the classification parameter (Proposition \ref{roc psi}) and subsequently prove the asymptotic normality of the estimator of the regression parameter (Proposition \ref{asy msple xi}).
+The convergence rate of the classification parameter estimate obtained in this study can be arbitrarily close to $n^{-1}$ up to a logarithmic factor, depending on a choice of the smoothing parameter.